imsujinpark/blog/_posts/2024-03-29-is-functional-programming-the-way-to-go.md

 console.log(addFive(3)); // Output: 8
 ```

-However, while data pipelines in functional programming offer **flexibility** and **scalability**, it is important to be mindful of its potential bottlenecks and inefficiencies such as excessive function nesting or inefficient data processing.
+However, while data pipelines in functional programming offer **flexibility** and **scalability**, it is important to be mindful of its potential bottlenecks and inefficiencies such as excessive function nesting.
+And since there is no state, there will be a lot of data copying and processing, which can lead to performance issues.
 Thoughtful planning of **how functions are combined** and **how data flows** through the pipeline along with **regular performance testing** can help mitigate these issues.

 ## What Other Paradigms Are There?